Elaine Ashby

 Further information

-Your sessions will typically last 50 minutes and will usually be at regular weekly or fortnightly intervals.
-However, we can be flexible to meet your own needs and discuss how you might want to take your therapy sessions forward.
+Your sessions will typically last 50 minutes and will be at regular weekly intervals.
 Sessions will start and finish at the agreed time and cannot be changed if you are late, as I may be seeing someone else following your agreed appointment time.

 Type of session